CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~
 *separator* ``string`` *in* ``[string]`` *→* ``string``

-Join a list of string with a separator
+Join a list of string with a separator.

 .. code:: lisp